 How selective is LaunchX?

-We have had an admission rate of 10-20% across each of our five years.
+We have had an average admissions rate of 17% across five years.

 What are the selection criteria?

 The admissions committee looks for candidates who show initiative, action-orientation, coachability, and a fit with our values.
 We look for students who show to us that they have what it takes to become successful entrepreneurs.
 There are no minimum grade or activity involvement requirements.